kpietrow/03-K64_Compiler/README.md

 The grammer currently being used: https://drive.google.com/file/d/0B5JQ1YBMgVxnbUppX1EtNVJjQk0/edit?usp=sharing

-As of now, the Lexer, Parser, Semantic Analysis, Tree Generation, and Code Generation is complete.
+As of now, the Lexer, Parser, Semantic Analysis, Tree Generation, and Code Generation are complete.
 Excellent!

 To run the compiler, run this command in the terminal: